 - Pull on the loose end of the discharge tube to remove any slack.
-The tube should follow the contour of the distributor arm. - 6.
-Push the distributor arm up onto the keyed shaft and secure it with the knurled nut. - 7.
-Push the loose end of the discharge tube onto the bulkhead fitting in the top-front corner of the refrigerator. - 8.
+The tube should follow the contour of the distributor arm. - 4.
+Push the loose end of the discharge tube through the tubing arm and onto the bulkhead fitting in the top-front corner of the refrigerator. - 5.
 Inspect the discharge tube: